-The Fellowships Office collaborates with laboratory/agency staff to attract top-tier scientists and engineers to the Research Associateship Programs.
+The Fellowships Office collaborates with laboratory/agency staff to attract top-tier scientists and engineers.
 This outreach includes online and print promotions, as well as attendance and recruitment booths at scientific conferences.
-However, data shows most RAP applicants learn about the program through Research Advisers or professional networks.
+However, data shows most RAP and AF STFP applicants learn about the program through Research Advisers or professional networks.
 As an Adviser, it's vital to leverage your professional reputation and network at scientific conferences to highlight opportunities within your laboratory.
-If you require any outreach materials to distribute, please contact the Fellowships Office (rap@nas.edu).
+If you require any outreach materials to distribute, please contact the Fellowships Office Marketing and Outreach Team at FellowshipsOfficeOutreach@nas.edu.